SyedFaraz-14/Bank_Loan_Data-Power_BI_Dashboard/README.md

 # Bank Loan Performance and Risk Analysis Dashboard

-## 📊 Project Overview
+### 📊 Project Summary
-This project presents a dynamic and comprehensive Bank Loan Performance and Risk Analysis Dashboard built using Power BI.
-It provides critical insights into the bank's lending portfolio, focusing on loan distribution, financial performance, and key risk indicators.
+This project features a dynamic Bank Loan Performance and Risk Analysis Dashboard (Power BI Template, .pbit) designed for financial and risk management.

-The primary goal is to empower stakeholders, risk managers, and analysts to monitor the health of the loan portfolio in real-time, identify high-risk segments, and assess the efficiency of capital deployment.
+It enables real-time monitoring of the lending portfolio, focuses on financial health and working of the bank, capital exposure, and important risk indicators to improve decision-making and resolve the loss making aspects.

+### Dashboard Views
+Financial Overview 💵: Top-level metrics on funded vs. received amounts, weighted APR, and overall portfolio distribution.

+Risk Assessment 🛑: Deep dive into default rates, DTI ratios, and expected losses segmented by loan grade and purpose.

+Geographic Analysis 🗺️: Visualization of portfolio size, performance, and risk density across different states and regions.

+Customer Information 👤 : Analysis of loan performance segmented by customer characteristics (e.g., income, employment, credit score range).

-## 💡 Key Information and Measures Used
+### 📈 Key Portfolio Measures
-The analysis is built around a structured data model incorporating detailed loan application and status data.
-The following measures and dimensions are used to provide a 360-degree view of the portfolio:

-## A. Core Financial & Distribution Measures
+This analysis utilizes advanced DAX measures to deliver actionable insights:

-1. Total Funded Amount: The cumulative principal amount distributed across all active and paid-off loans.
+Total Funded Amount: The cumulative principal amount distributed, reflecting total capital exposure.
-   Insights Provided: Portfolio size and capital exposure.

-2. Total Received Amount: The cumulative payments (principal + interest) collected to date.
-   Insights Provided: Cash flow and return tracking.
+Total Received Amount: The cumulative payments (principal + interest) collected, used for cash flow and return tracking.

-3. Average Interest Rate (APR): The average interest rate, weighted by the loan amount.
+Weighted Average APR: The loan amount-weighted average interest rate, indicating portfolio profitability.
-   Insights Provided: Profitability and competitive pricing analysis.

-4. Average Monthly Installment: The average required monthly payment across the portfolio.
-   Insights Provided: Cash flow prediction and affordability assessment.

-## B. Risk and Performance Measures
-1. Good Loans vs. Bad Loans: A classification based on loan status: Good Loans are 'Fully Paid' or 'Current'.
-Bad Loans are 'Charged Off' or 'Default'.
-1.1.
-Insights Provided: Overall portfolio quality and write-off percentage.

-2. Debt-to-Income (DTI): The average DTI ratio of borrowers in the portfolio.
-2.1.
-Insights Provided: Borrower financial stability and external risk exposure.
+Debt-to-Income (DTI) Ratio: The average DTI of borrowers, reflecting external financial stability and risk.

-3. Loan Default Rate: The percentage of loans classified as 'Bad Loans' relative to the total number of loans.
+Loan Default Rate: Percentage of 'Bad Loans' relative to the total portfolio, quantifying lending criteria effectiveness.
-3.1.
-Insights Provided: Effectiveness of lending criteria and risk mitigation strategies.

-4. Expected Loss Rate: The estimated loss amount based on charged-off loans.
+Expected Loss Rate: The estimated loss amount based on charged-off loans, vital for reserve planning.
-4.1.
-Insights Provided: Reserve requirements and capital adequacy planning.

-## C. Segmented Analysis
-The dashboard allows for deep-dive analysis across critical dimensions:

-1. Loan Purpose: Analyzing performance (e.g., 'Debt Consolidation', 'Home Improvement') to identify profitable or risky activities.

-2. Loan Grade & Sub-Grade: Assessing performance by internal risk rating categories.

-3. Term Length: Comparing the risk profiles and return metrics for 36-month vs. 60-month loans.

-4. Geographical Analysis: Performance segmentation by State or Region.

-5. Employment Length: Understanding the relationship between job stability and loan default risk.
+Loan Count: The total number of loans, used for distribution and scale analysis.

+Average Loan Term: The mean duration of all loans (e.g., 36 or 60 months).

+### 🛡️ Performance Reflection (Good vs. Bad Loans)
+Portfolio performance is reflected primarily through the classification of loans:

+Good Loans: Loans classified as 'Fully Paid' or 'Current'.
+This group indicates successful, low-risk lending and strong cash flow.
+Bad Loans: Loans classified as 'Charged Off' or 'Default'.
+This critical metric directly drives the Loan Default Rate and Expected Loss Rate, highlighting areas where lending risk or collection processes need immediate review.

-## 🛠️ Technology Stack
+### 🛠️ Technology & Setup
-1. Data Visualization & Reporting: Power BI Desktop (.pbit Template)
+Platform: Power BI Desktop (.pbit Template).
-2. Data Modeling: Star Schema (or similar efficient model) for optimized query performance.
+Modeling: Efficient data model built for optimized query performance using DAX.
-3. Calculations: Advanced DAX (Data Analysis Expressions) for creating sophisticated risk and financial metrics.